Healthy Recipes Blog

 Save this RecipeSaved!
 Rate this Recipe Print Recipe

-Broiled Burgers with Sauteed Onions and Cheese
+Broiled Burgers with Cheese and Onions

 These broiled burgers are juicy and flavorful.
 Simply mix the meat with spices, shape it into patties, and broil for three minutes per side.